 Commonly known as Marine Grade, Grade 316 is the second-most popular type of stainless steel and is another austenitic steel.
 It mechanical and physical properties are almost identical to that of Grade 304.
 The main difference comes in its molecular composition; Grade 316 structure consists of 2-3% of molybdenum (Mo), which improves the material’s corrosion resistance beyond that of Grade 304, particularly against chlorides and other industry-based solvents.

 The superior corrosion resistance and its non-reactive qualities make Grade 316 a safe and reliable material for high-saline environments and industrial applications.
-This type of stainless steel was named Marine Grade from being the most commonly used grade of stainless steel in coastal and marine environments, where there are high levels of salt (sodium chloride) which would normally compromise less-resistant types of steel.
+This type of stainless steel was named Marine Grade from being the most commonly used grade of stainless steel in coastal and marine environments, where there are high levels of salt (sodium chloride) which would generally compromise less-resistant types of steel.
 Our Grade 316 material has been used for coastal handrailing across Portstewart’s Promenade.

 Grade 316 is a non-reactive compound; making it a suitable component in surgical instruments and environments where sanitation is paramount.